Nursing Courses: Fall 2024

 6 Credit Hour(s)

 Fulfills core competency: Information Literacy.
 Writing Intensive.
 Together with NUR 432, meets Research and Presentation requirement.
 In this course, the student applies the nursing process to population-focused nursing of the community.
 Population-focused nursing care in this course incorporates working with the community as partner, assessing determinants of health, examining available resources within the community, and identifying needs to improve health outcomes of the community.
 In addition, students collaborate with healthcare professionals and utilize informatics to promote conditions and healthy behaviors to improve population health.
 Offered in a web- enhanced format.
 Lecture 60 instructional hours (4 credits).
 External Learning Experiences, 60 hours (2 credits).
+Offered in distance education format.
 Prerequisite: NUR 317, RN licensure, majors only.
 Co-requisite: NUR 453L.
 (UG)

 NUR 453L: Professional Nursing Practice III Lab